 Very few details of Jesus’s crucifixion have been—or even can be—verified as historical fact.

 On October 25, 2022, Israeli anti-Zionist author Miko Peled tweeted the following:

 May 16, 2021 anti-Israel rally in Miami: “Jesus was Palestinian and you killed him too!”

 - Mel Gibson’s film, The Passion of the Christ, depicts Pontius Pilate as having been entirely reluctant to sentence Jesus.
 Only when he is blackmailed into submission by Jewish authorities does he go through with the sentencing.

 - “It was the whole crowd in front of Pilate, about to riot…which made Pilate give way by their calling down upon themselves and their descendants the responsibility for the deicide (death of God in His human nature).
 Now this crowd was overwhelmingly Jewish, and the crowd identified themselves as such (“Us and our children”).
-Therefore the blame for the deicide rests upon those descendants unless and until collectively they recognise and adore their own true Messiah, but Scripture says this will only happen at the end of the world….” – Bishop Richard Williamson, April 13, 20197“Eleison Comments,” Bishop Williamson’s newsletter.
+Therefore the blame for the deicide rests upon those descendants unless and until collectively they recognise and adore their own true Messiah, but Scripture says this will only happen at the end of the world….” – Bishop Richard Williamson, a provocative traditionalist Catholic preacher with a history of antisemitism and Holocaust denial, April 13, 20198“Eleison Comments,” Bishop Williamson’s newsletter.